 Step 2: Purchase Your Notary Supplies

-After receiving your commission, you must purchase the necessary supplies.
+After receiving your commission, you must purchase the necessary supplies and tools.
 Signing agents need reliable transportation for their assignments, a notary seal (often called a notary stamp), a notary journal, a mobile phone, a printer, and a scanner.
 There are others, but these are the most important.

 The notary seal is a rubber stamp that contains your name, state, county, commission expiration date, and notary number.
 The notary journal is a written record that you must keep of all your notarizations.
 You’ll need a mobile phone to set appointments and run your business.
 And you’ll need a printer to print out loan documents and a scanner to scan them to send back to signing companies.